SamiraZiyadg/COVID-19/README.md

-# This repository contains our preprocessed dataset which was used in our paper and is a combination of the datasets below:
+# This repository contains our preprocessed dataset which was used in our paper and was a combination of the datasets below:

 # Covid Data
 # https://github.com/nytimes/covid-19-data